Mixed Hodge structures on character varieties of nilpotent groups: Introduction

 \subsection{Acknowledgments}

 We thank Dan Ramras for pointing out a useful reference.
-Florentino was partially supported by project QuantumG PTDC/MAT-PUR/30234/2017, FCT, Portugal.
 Lawton is partially supported by a Collaboration Grant from the Simons Foundation, and thanks IHES for hosting him in 2021 when this work was advanced.
+Florentino was supported by CMAFcIO (University of Lisbon), under project UIDB/04561/2020, FCT Portugal.
+Lastly, we thank the referee for helpful comments.